vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 storaged: meta client + internal storage client + internal storage server + graph storage server + admin storage server + raft client + raft server
 ```

-2. Crypto the graph server when the flag `enable_graph_ssl` is set to `true`.
+2. Encrypt the graph server when the flag `enable_graph_ssl` is set to `true`.
 In this mode, we enable SSL/TLS transportation for follow components of daemon:

 ```plain
 graphd: graph server